-Actuarial profession was formally established in 1848, with the formation of Institute of Actuaries, London.
-In Pakistan, traditionally actuaries were found only in the life-insurance sector but now with the opening up of the economy they are wanted by non-life insurance companies, banks, stock exchanges, private and government agencies and this is one field where demand exceeds supply.
+The profession of actuary was formally established in 1848, when the Institute of Actuaries, London was formed.
+In Pakistan, traditionally actuaries were found only in the life-insurance sector but now with the opening up of the economy, they are wanted by non-life insurance companies, banks, stock exchanges, private as well as government agencies and is a field in which demand is still exceeding its supply.

-The work of an actuary involves a lot of number crunching and the nature of work is quite tedious, nevertheless it offers rewards in terms of intellectual challenge, status, job satisfaction and earnings.
-As their judgment is the basis of decision making for many business activities, their career paths often lead to upper management and executive positions.
+While the role of an actuary requires a great deal of number crunching and the nature of the job is quite tiring, it does provide intellectual challenge, status, career satisfaction, and good income.
+Since their evaluation is the base for many company decisions, their career paths usually lead to higher management and executive roles.